|ADP:||Round: 2, Pick: 7|

 |Drafted:||2013 / Rd.
 3 (63)|

 Travis Kelce's fantasy value is measured by his average draft position (ADP) in fantasy football mock drafts.
-In recent drafts, Kelce's current ADP is 2.07, which indicates that his fantasy outlook is to be the 7th pick of the 2nd round, and 19th selection overall.
+In recent drafts, Kelce's current ADP is 2.07, which indicates that his fantasy outlook is in the 7th pick of the 2nd round, and 18th selection overall.